The Galloping Ghost (aircraft)

 Built in 1944 by North American Aviation for the Army Air Force, the plane was sold as postwar surplus.
-Over the next half-century, it was modified and raced by a series of owners, including, finally, Aero Trans Corp.
-DBA in Ocala, Florida.
+Over the next half-century, it was modified and raced by a series of owners, including, finally, Aero Trans Corp. in Ocala, Florida.
 It was destroyed on September 16, 2011, when it crashed into spectators at the Reno Air Races, at the Reno Stead Airport north of Reno, Nevada.